What is a Body Corporate?

+If you’re the owner of a unit or an apartment in a complex, you will automatically have become a member of your body corporate.
 A body corporate comprises all of the owners of the units within a unit titled property.
+Unit titles are a common form of ownership of a multi-unit complex and are not solely restricted to units, but can include properties such as apartments, townhouses and commercial offices as well.
 Each unit has its own legal title, which is transferable and mortgageable.
 If this sounds like you, then congratulations!
 You are a member of a body corporate.

 The body corporate is a legal entity, made up of all of its members.
 The members meet annually to elect a Body Corporate Chairperson and also a Committee who are in charge of the body corporate between General Meetings.
 The Committee must follow any directions given to it at a General Meeting.
 When certain types of major issues crop up, the Body Corporate Chairperson will call an Extraordinary General Meeting (EGM), so everyone has a chance to get together and make a decision.

 A common misconception we've found is that owners think Crockers 'is' the body corporate.
 In reality, our role is to act as a contractor to the body corporate, meaning that we provide you with services and advice as well as a few added extras.
 You and your fellow owners are the body corporate and the decision making power is solely in your hands.